Enzo1612/odin-recipes/README.md

-Hey !
-I choose to let you complete this readme after you completed the project !
+This was my first projet as an Odin student.
+I didn't get to face any difficulty doing this recipes page because I already spent too much time on HTML an CSS.
+I added the CSS after the project lesson because it was an exercise of another lesson that came after.